robinlahtinen/clj-artnet/doc/design.md

 Alternatives like `gloss` or `octet` are excellent libraries, but:

-- We need precise control over direct buffer lifecycle.
+- We need precise control over the direct buffer lifecycle.
-- Type hints eliminate reflection.
+- Type hints remove reflection.
 - Zero dependencies added.

 ---